 About a third of our students study full-time and live in Cuddesdon, either as single students or here with their families, for one, two or three years.
 A few students choose our context-based pathway where they join the full-time students for part of the week, and spend the rest of the time gaining real-life experience in a context.

-The rest of the student body train part-time for two or three years at one of our four teaching centres: Cuddesdon, Gloucester, Hereford and Portsmouth.
+The rest of the student body train part-time for two or three years at one of our four teaching centres: Cuddesdon, Gloucester, Ludlow and Portsmouth.